 Confirming that your home’s electrical system is indeed safe makes it easier to sleep at night.
 Just because your wiring is old doesn’t mean you have to refit it, nor does this make

-You need the services of expert professionals at South East Electrica to conduct an exhaustive analysis of your home wiring and its ability to effectively handle the electrical load of your home.
+You need the services of expert professionals at Mittens Electricalto conduct an exhaustive analysis of your home wiring and its ability to effectively handle the electrical load of your home.

 What are the signs of Electrical Wiring problems?

 For the most part, you can turn on the circuit breaker when it trips, as this isn’t unusual.
 However, this becomes a problem when it happens constantly and is a sign that the total amps are more than the circuit ratings or you’ve got too many appliances plugged into one circuit.
 Contact Mittens Electricaland one of our electricians will examine your wirings and refit electrical installations where necessary.